-Transportation and economic systems have a reciprocal relationship as transport supply and demand are mutually interdependent.
+Transportation and economic systems are reciprocal, as transport supply and demand are mutually interdependent.
 For instance, the setting of a highway interchange incites the concentration of commercial and service activities, generating additional transport demand, favoring the location of new activities, and reorganizing the regional spatial structure.
 This interdependence can be conceptualized with three major elements:

 - Transport system.
 It is mainly composed of infrastructures conferring a level of transport supply, from which accessibility levels can be derived.
 A variety of models have been developed to measure transport supply and its enabling (or constraining) effects on mobility.
 For instance, traffic assignment models take an existing spatial interaction structure and infer its flows within a transportation network.
 Conceptual flows between origin-destination pairs consequently become a physical reality.